hoanthien2017/Employee_absenteeism_analysis/README.md

 # Analysis of Employee Absenteeism
-## Introduction
+## Project Recap
-The purpose of the project is to analyze employee absence of a company.
+The manager want to analyze employee absence to gives suggestions for human management strategy.
 ### Objective
-The project only analyzes data on employees who have ever taken a leave of absence and gives suggestions for human management strategy.
+The project only analyzes data on employees who have ever taken a leave of absence.
 The key focus areas include filtering deep relevant data, determining absence trends, identifying main factors on both professional and personal factors.
 ## Project Analysis
 ### Data preparation
 **Data cleaning**